hmcts/ccfr-fees-register-app/README.md

 ## Getting Started

 This is SpringBoot+maven based java application.
-Please see the Jenkinsfile to see the build and deployment pipeline.
+Please see the Jenkinsfile in root folder to see the build and deployment pipeline.

 ### Prerequisites

 You will need jdk and maven installed on your machine or use mvnw to install the prerequisites

 ### Installing
 1. Clone the repo to your machine using git clone git@git.reform.hmcts.net:fees-register/fees-register-app.git